Witness: Aaron Hernandez shot 2 men, then warned, 'Don't say nothing'

 That former friend, Alexander Bradley, provided a detailed account of the July 2012 episode during which prosecutors say Hernandez shot and killed Safiro Furtado and Daniel de Abreu while they sat in a car outside a Boston nightclub.
 Hernandez, the former New England Patriots star tight end, faces two murder charges in the fatal shooting of the two immigrants from Cape Verde.

-In addition, Bradley testified that Hernandez became increasingly paranoid after the shooting, shot Bradley between the eyes seven months later in Florida and left him to die.
+In addition, Bradley testified that Hernandez became increasingly paranoid afterward, and shot Bradley between the eyes seven months later in Florida and left him to die.
 But Bradley, who lost his right eye in the shooting, survived and vowed revenge.

 Bradley's testimony represents the most compelling and detailed account of the events before, during, and after the 2012 shooting.